 Figure 3.
 Demonstrate required changes in recruitment to maintain fisheries yield by region and species (similar to figure 1).

 Figure 4. something to do with selectivity or management mitigations

+At the moment SPR plot is only for illustration, it seems?
+Do we want to link it to the recruitment anyhow?
+What does the maturation do?